Oct 23, 2018

 Environmental Science Specialized Field:

-Students interested in an Environmental Analysis science track should discuss the eligibility of specific courses with their academic adviser and with EA science faculty.
+A major in Environmental Analysis (Science track) requires a minimum of 14 courses plus seminar and a senior thesis.
+Students interested in this major/track should discuss the eligibility of specific courses with their academic adviser and with EA science faculty.

 - Introductory Core: EA 010 PO and either EA 020 PO or EA 086 PZ or POLI039 PO .